brainswax/goatsmith/docs/genetics/index.md

 ---
 # Goat Pattern Genetics

-1. The base pattern is dictated by the agouti locus
+1. The base pattern is dictated by the Agouti locus
    - Controls the distribution of black-based (or dark) and tan-based (or light) areas
 1. Each animal inherits one, and only one, base pattern from each parent (making a pair of genes)
 1. Black is recessive
    - Both parents must carry black to produce a black kid
    - If the animal carries only one black pattern, then only the other pattern will be expressed
 1. Light areas are dominant over dark areas
-   - Patterns will only show dark where both inherited patterns are dark
+   - Codominant patterns will only show dark where both inherited patterns are dark
    - If the animal carries the gold pattern, then only gold will be expressed
 1. The light color can range from white, cream, gold, tan to red (i.e. a gold pattern goat could be colored white)
 1. Mutations can, although very rarely, cause patterns that neither parent carry